- Identify the major discoveries and developments in western gold, silver, and copper mining in the mid-nineteenth century

 Barbed Wire and a Way of Life Gone

-Called the “devil’s rope” by Indians, barbed wire had a profound impact on the American West.
+Called the “devil’s rope” by Native Americans, barbed wire had a profound impact on the American West.
 Before its invention, settlers and ranchers alike were stymied by a lack of building materials to fence off land.
 Communal grazing and long cattle drives were the norm.
 But with the invention of barbed wire, large cattle ranchers and their investors were able to cheaply and easily parcel off the land they wanted—whether or not it was legally theirs to contain.
 As with many other inventions, several people “invented” barbed wire around the same time.
 In 1873, it was Joseph Glidden, however, who claimed the winning design and patented it.
-Not only did it spell the end of the free range for settlers and cowboys, it kept more land away from Indian tribes, who had never envisioned a culture that would claim to own land (Figure 17.11).
+Not only did it spell the end of the free range for settlers and cowboys, it kept more land away from Native tribes, who had never envisioned a culture that would claim to own land (Figure 17.11).

 In the early twentieth century, songwriter Cole Porter would take a poem by a Montana poet named Bob Fletcher and convert it into a cowboy song called, “Don’t Fence Me In.”
 As the lyrics below show, the song gave voice to the feeling that, as the fences multiplied, the ethos of the West was forever changed: